isma91/isma_framework/README.md

 You must edit the `config.php` and change the value in `$array_database`

-You can also use `cmd.php` to use the framework more quickly and easier the framework
+You can also use `cmd.php` to use the framework more quickly and easier

 The view is in :